-I took a 3-day cruise to Mexico, and while the trip was fun, the dizziness, nausea, and intense rocking motion I felt back on land was a nightmare.
-I took motion sickness pills while on the ship, and it worked for 2 out of the 3 days.
+I took a three-day cruise to Mexico, and while the trip was fun, the dizziness, nausea, and intense rocking motion I felt back on land was a nightmare.
+I took motion sickness pills while on the ship, and it worked for two out of the three days.
 On the last day, I felt a bit woozy, but the feeling wasn't so terrible that I couldn't enjoy the activities on the ship or sleep through the night.

 How to Get Rid of Mal de Debarquement After a Cruise

 Walking, jumping, and running is the most effective treatment for relieving the horrible rocking sensation and the feeling of nausea.
 It also plays a huge role in rebalancing your inner ear and trains your brain to get used to moving on land.

 Anytime I walked or jumped, I immediately felt "normal" again.
 As soon as I stopped and sat down, I would feel the room swaying back and forth.
 I took as many walks as I could around the neighborhood and tried doing jumping jacks as often as I felt up to it.
 There is no magic number of reps or a prescribed duration for these exercises.
 Just try to move around as much as you can and as often as you can.
 Don't push yourself if you are too tired because you might faint, but don't just sit or lie down all day either.
 Being sedentary will prolong vertigo and worsen symptoms.